solodit/solodit_content/reports/Recon Audits/2025-03-22-Apollon_Report.md

     }
 ```

-Will make the decay factor decay slower than intended
+will make the decay factor decay slower than intended

 This finding was found in the ETHOS contest by Chaduke:
 https://github.com/code-423n4/2023-02-ethos-findings/issues/33